 CMS’s study indicates that the deal environment for sellers across Europe is back to pre-financial crisis levels.
 Two particularly notable pro-seller trends are the significant use of locked-boxes and warranty and indemnity (W&I) insurance.
 Locked-boxes fix the price of a deal without reference to any completion accounts adjustment and 2014 saw the greatest use in consumer products and business services deals.
 W&I insurance provides a solution for the ‘warranty gap’ where sellers who are not prepared or able to give warranties and indemnities can provide a package which will enable buyers to make warranty claims against the insurer.
 In 2014, W&I insurance was used primarily in private equity, real estate and infrastructure fund deals.

-Dr Maximilian Grub, partner at CMS Stuttgart, said, “European M&A deals may have been more seller-friendly in the last year but buyers remain very cautious about high valuations.
+Martin Mendelssohn, partner at CMS London said, “European M&A deals may have been more seller-friendly in the last year but buyers remain very cautious about high valuations.
 Whilst we’re expecting to see an even more active market in the coming year, especially in the technology, media and communications, consumer products, lifesciences and energy sectors, the deal environment is heavily affected by macro issues such as the oil price decline, the crisis in Greece and the geo-political situations in Ukraine and Russia – and any significant shifts can make buyers cautious.”